chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-mixer-using-single-rotating-frame/3d-mixer-using-single-rotating-frame.rst

 Simulating for a Specific Flow Condition :math:`(Re=1)`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Launching the simulation is as simple as specifying the executable name and the parameter file.
-Assuming that the ``gls_navier_stokes`` executable is within your path, the simulation can be launched by typing:
+Assuming that the ``lethe-fluid`` executable is within your path, the simulation can be launched by typing:

 .. code-block:: text

-    mpirun -np $number_of_CPUs gls_navier_stokes ribbon-gls-Re1.prm
+    mpirun -np $number_of_CPUs lethe-fluid ribbon-gls-Re1.prm

 Generating :math:`N_p` vs :math:`Re` Curves :math:`(Re \in [0.1, 100])`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~